Fastcode/VisualMesh/readme/flavour/label.md

 The loss function that is used by the visual mesh for classification is a class balanced focal loss [https://arxiv.org/abs/1708.02002](https://arxiv.org/abs/1708.02002).
 In this loss function, the impact of each class is balanced.
 The examples of each are weighted so all classes have equal impact on the loss function.
-This loss function is able to be used when the final layer in the network is either `softmax` for cases when there is a single correct class for each point or `sigmoid` when a class may have multiple classes simultaneously.
+This loss function is able to be used when the final layer in the network is either `softmax` for cases when there is a single correct class for each point or `sigmoid` when a point may have multiple classes simultaneously.

 Focal loss is used here as it helps to emphasise the rarer cases in what would otherwise be homogenous data.
 For example in the environment class in the example image, most of the environment is either carpet or wall.